Skip to main content

 ESG audit standards and company-specific benchmarks help businesses to measure and report their findings to employees, executives, and investors, advocating transparency within the company.
 An ESG audit program should be carried out regularly to maintain and monitor environmentally-friendly initiatives.
 Your ESG audit seeks to determine which sustainability issues are relevant to the company, the risks related to these issues, and how these are communicated to investors.

 As changes continue to occur in the external environment, continually assessing your data and findings is essential, not only in financial terms, but also to ensure the company meets any future environmental regulations.
-Start by right sizing your real estate portfolio and examining how efficiently employees use office spaces.
+Start by right-sizing your real estate portfolio and examining how efficiently employees use office spaces.